 Requests for accommodation must be sent with entries.
-Cost of accommodation will be at the cost of OC / athlete from to Meals: at OC / athlete expense from to ().
+Cost of accommodation will be at the cost of athlete

+Meals: at athlete expense Requests for accommodation must be sent with entries.

 3. HORSES / PONIES

 Transport expenses to be paid by the OC / athlete.
 If by the OC, at per km.